CM000n/qss/README.md

         port
         (int)(Required)
         The port to the InfluxDB line protocol of your QuestDB installation.
-This is normally 9009 by default..
+This is normally 9009 by default.

         exclude
         (map)(Optional)